10th Mountain Division Soldier writes about early equal rights pioneer to win Fort Drum BOSS essay contest

+FORT DRUM, N.Y.
+(March 10, 2021) -- Before Martin Luther King Jr. spoke about his dream of equality for all, Robert Smalls, a former slave and Civil War soldier, paved the way for future generations of activists.

 Sgt.
-Zachary Goodman, with 7th Brigade Engineer Battalion, 1st Brigade Combat Team, receives a challenge coin from Command Sgt.
-Maj.
-Roberto Munoz, Fort Drum garrison senior enlisted adviser, March 9 at the BOSS center.
-Goodman wrote the winning essay for the Fort Drum Better Opportunities for Single Soldiers program Black History Month writing competition.
-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+Zachary Goodman, with 7th Brigade Engineer Battalion, 1st Brigade Combat Team, was inspired by Smalls’ story and knew he had the perfect subject for the Fort Drum Better Opportunities for Single Soldiers program Black History Month writing competition.

+“About two weeks before I heard about the competition, I was scrolling through Facebook and Robert Smalls popped across my timeline,” Goodman said.
+“It looked interesting, and then when I read about him I was amazed by what he did.”

+At the start of the Civil War, Smalls was forced to work aboard a Confederate armed transport ship, which he used to escape with his family and other slaves.
+After surrendering the boat to the Union Army, Smalls advocated for the inclusion of Blacks in the military.
+He would serve in both the Union Army and Navy during the war before entering politics as a member of the South Carolina House of Representatives.

 |Date Taken: